xyflow/react-flow-docs-v9/src/markdown/docs/api/component-props.md

 - `nodesConnectable`: default: `true`.
 This applies to all nodes.
 You can also change the behavior of a specific node with the `connectable` node option
 - `elementsSelectable`: default: `true`.
 This applies to all elements.
 You can also change the behavior of a specific node with the `selectable` node option
 - `zoomOnScroll`: default: `true`.
 Zoom the graph in and out using the mousewheel or trackpad
+- `zoomOnPinch`: default: `true`.
+Zoom the graph in and out using pinch
 - `panOnScroll`: default: `false`.
 Move the graph while keeping the zoomlevel using mousewheel or trackpad.
 Overwrites `zoomOnScroll`.
 - `panOnScrollSpeed`: default: `0.5`.
 Controls how fast the canvas is moved while using the mousewheel.
 Only has an effect if `panOnScroll` is enabled.
 - `panOnScrollMode`: default: `'free'`.
 Possible values are `'free'` (all directions), `'vertical'` (only vertical) or `'horizontal'` (only horizontal)